swing-research/Matcha/README.md

 > Official implementation of **"Fast Volume Alignment by Frequency-Marched Newton"**

-Matcha aligns subtomograms against a reference template via continuous SO(3) optimisation using a ball harmonic decomposition and a frequency-marched Newton solver.
-It runs as a stand-alone CLI tool or directly as a **RELION External job**.
+Matcha aligns volumes against a reference template via continuous SO(3) optimisation via frequency-marched Newton refinements.
+It can be integrated into subtomogram alignment for rapid Subtomogram Averaging (STA) in Cryo-ET and runs as a stand-alone CLI tool or directly as a **RELION External job**.

 ---